The Right Catastrophic Injury Attorney Can Help You Get the Compensation You Deserve

 - Traumatic brain injury.
 Many people are surprised to learn that TBIs are the leading cause of death in people 45 years or younger.

 - Dismemberment.
-Whether in a workplace accident or a car accident, we can help with your dismemberment case.
+Whether in a workplace accident or a car accident, I can help with your dismemberment case.

 - Paralysis.
 Spinal cord injuries are not the only cause of paralysis.
 Other causes include medical malpractice and back injuries.